pxheim/zettelkasten/video-free-code-camp-2023-learn-tailwind-css.md

 `w` and `h` are used to refer to width and height respectively.
 You can either use them with constant values, e.g. `w-16`, or with relative values, e.g. `w-1/2` which will work with flex.

 `w-full` refers to the whole width.

+Along w/ flex, space is very powerful and can be used to add smart spacing between components, e.g. `space-x-4`.